Cranwi/Cranwi/README.md

 I'm Cranwi!

 I've been doing programming as a hobby for seven-ish years.
-I don't know what I'm doing.
+I still don't know what I'm doing.